ivycat/dizzyskips/wp-content/plugins/termageddon-usercentrics/README.txt

 == Changelog ==

+= 1.4.2 =

+-   [ADD] Added Elementor Video Integration Support to improve image overlay placeholder handling when consent is required.

+= 1.4.1 =

+-   [FIX] Fixed an issue where the plugin with Ajax Mode would bust cache for every request for some providers such as Pressable.

 = 1.4.0 =

--   [ADD] Added ability to disable plugin for troubleshooting to all visitors unless ?enable-usercentrics is added as a query parameter to the URL.
+-   [ADD] Added ability to turn off plugin for troubleshooting to all visitors unless ?enable-usercentrics is added as a query parameter to the URL.

 = 1.3.9 =